 For your stretch marks, retinoid creams should prove quite effective.
 Stretch marks are harmless and usually fade out on their own.

-But if you don’t want to have to constantly look down at your tummy and spot then, then you might have to try using retinoid creams.
+But if you don’t want to look down at your tummy and spot then constantly, you might have to try using retinoid creams.